SzymonKubica/usb-converter-qmk/README.md

    - Compile your keymap
    - Download firmware for flashing
 4. Flash using the `flash` script provided in this repository.
+   - Immediately before running the flash script please press the reset button on the Leonardo board so that it enters boot mode and becomes visible to your PC
+   - If your board is on a port different from `ttyACM0`, you can override it by invoking the script like so:
+     ```
+     PORT=<your-port-here> flash <your-.hex-file-here>
+     ```

 ## Hardware